 I love when new businesses take over old/historic buildings and preserve the look and feel of the original space.
 They may not have a choice because of revitalization code, but still.
 History is cool.
 They kept the brick walls and tall, exposed ceilings.
 The seating is a combination of a large bar, high-top tables, and regular tables.
 They’ve got lots of pictures of old Dallas on the walls, and an awesome outdoor patio.

-They offer a brunch menu on Saturday and Sunday, and therefore of course also brunch cocktails.
+Green Door Public House offers a brunch menu on Saturday and Sunday, and therefore of course also brunch cocktails.
 I went light with a mimosa, and also got a big glass of water to cool down.
 I savored the mimosa, and downed a few more glasses of water during my visit.

-The menu isn’t that large, including appetizers, salads, soups, entrees, sandwiches and tacos.
+The Green Door Public House menu isn’t that large, including appetizers, salads, soups, entrees, sandwiches and tacos.
 This was perfect for me, because I don’t do well with huge menus.
 I had reviewed some of their menu items on their Instagram page, and one of the first things that jumped out at me was the chicken tortilla soup.
 Yes, it was a million degrees outside.
 But I couldn’t resist, and got a cup.

 Wow.
-This soup was well worth it, as it was rich and super flavorful.
+This soup was well worth it, as it is rich and super flavorful.
 It was so dark that I thought they brought me chili instead of soup.
 Yes, I double checked the menu just to be sure.
 But nope, it’s the wonderful soup.
 The spice doesn’t hit you at first, but it definitely sneaks up a couple bites in.
 I like that they include big chunks of avocado to help cool down the heat.
 I could have easily eaten at least a bowl of this.

 For my entree I went back and forth on a couple of items.
 I finally decided on the blackened fish tacos, with corn tortillas

 The first thing I tried was the roasted tomato salsa.
 Outstanding, and such a great depth of flavor.
 My server told me that 95% of their menu is house-made.
 Love it.
-The guacamole was freshly made as well, with fresh lime juice, and really good.
-The chips were light, super crispy, and lightly seasoned.
-The tacos were excellent.
+The guacamole is freshly made as well, with fresh lime juice, and really good.
+The chips are light, super crispy, and lightly seasoned.
+The tacos are excellent.
 The menu states 2 tacos, and you might think it won’t be enough food.
 But then you would be wrong.
 There’s a whole filet in each taco, and they pile the toppings on there.
 The blackening provides a subtle, delicious kick, and I’m quite sure it’s a homemade seasoning mix, not the stuff you would buy at the store.